-Hoosier mom looking for good Samaritan who helped son buy her Christmas present
+Indiana mom looking for good Samaritan who helped son buy her Christmas present

 "I wanted to show that I know that she loves me, appreciates me, and takes care of me," Gabe Wattley said.

 He couldn’t afford to pay full price.
-This was when a complete stranger steeped in.
+This was when a complete stranger stepped in.

 She gave the cashier $60 to help pay for the coat.
 All of this was happening as LaDonna was still shopping.